-- the rest, decreasing services, or increasing the obligations of a Tenant; (C) interference with a Tenant's right to give (D) harmssment of a Tenant; (E) refusal to honor the terms of the lease; or (F) interference with the career of a Tenant. - The right of access to a Military Tenant Advocate or a military legal assistance attorney, through the bousing management office of the installation of the Department at which the bousing unit is located to assist in the preparation of requests to initiate dispute resolution. - The right to receive property management services provided by a Landlord that meet or exceed industry standards and that are performed by professionally and appropriately trained, responsive and courteous customer service and maintenance staff. - The right to have multiple, convenient methods to communicate directly with the Landlord maintenance staff, and to receive consistently honest, accerate, straightforward, and responsive communications. - 10.
+- The right of access to a Military Tenant Advocate or a military legal assistance attorney, through the housing management office of the installation of the Department at which the housing unit is located to assist in the preparation of requests to initiate dispute resolution. - The right to receive property management services provided by a Landlord that meet or exceed industry standards and that are performed by professionally and appropriately trained, responsive and courteous customer service and maintenance staff. - The right to have multiple, convenient methods to communicate directly with the Landlord maintenance staff, and to receive consistently honest, accurate, straightforward, and responsive communications. - 10.
 The right to have access to an electronic work order system through which a Tenant may request maintenance or repairs of a housing unit and track the progress of the work. - 11.
-With respect to maintenance and repairs to a housing unit, the right to the following: (A) prompt and prodessional maintenance and repair; (B) to be informed of the required time frame for maintenance or repairs when a maintenance request is submitted; and (C) in the case of maintenance or repairs necessary to ensure habitability of a housing unit, to prompt relocation into suitable lodging or other housing at no cost to the Tenant until the maintenance or repairs are completed. - The right to receive advice from military legal assistance on procedures involving mechanisms for resolving disputes with the property management company or property manager to include mediation, arbitration, and filling claims against a Landlerd. - 13.
-The right to have reasonable, advance notice of any entrance by a Landlord, installation housing staff, or chain of command into the housing unit, except in the case of an emergency or abandooment of the housing unit. - 14.
+With respect to maintenance and repairs to a housing unit, the right to the following: (A) prompt and professional maintenance and repair; (B) to be informed of the required time frame for maintenance or repairs when a maintenance request is submitted; and (C) in the case of maintenance or repairs necessary to ensure habitability of a housing unit, to prompt relocation into suitable lodging or other housing at no cost to the Tenant until the maintenance or repairs are completed. - 12.
+The right to receive advice from military legal assistance on procedures involving mechanisms for resolving disputes with the property management company or property manager to include mediation, arbitration, and filing claims against a Landlord. - 13.
+The right to have reasonable, advance notice of any entrance by a Landlord, installation housing staff, or chain of command into the housing unit, except in the case of an emergency or abandonment of the housing unit. - 14.
 The right to not pay non-refundable fees or have application of rent credits arbitrarily held. - 15.
 The right to expect common documents, forms, and processes for housing units will be the same for all installations of the Department, to the maximum extent applicable without violating local, State, and Federal regulations.

-With respect to the remaining three rights-access to maintenance history, process for dispute resolution, and widtholding of rest until disputes are resolved-the Department will continue to work with the MHPI companies and, as necessary.
-Congress to ensure the benefits of these rights are fully available.
+With respect to the remaining three rights-access to maintenance history, process for dispute resolution, and withholding of rent until disputes are resolved-the Department will continue to work with the MHPI companies and, as necessary, Congress to ensure the benefits of these rights are fully available.
 While the Department develops standardized, formal processes for these rights, service members and their families will be able to leverage the support available from their respective Military Departments to address and resolve relevant housing issues.
 Tenants seeking assistance should continue to engage their housing office, installation leadership, or chain of command.